TCJE Letters, Petition, Statements, and Toolkit

 Letter to the Governor with directives for state and county officials: As the first cases began to emerge in Texas, TCJC joined a large group of advocates and allies in sending a set of urgent directives to Governor Greg Abbott.
 The letter, first published on March 16th, includes recommendations for the Texas Department of Criminal Justice, the Texas Commission on Jail Standards, law enforcement, county-level officials, and the Texas Juvenile Justice Department.

 Change.org petition: We accompanied our letter with a petition, which has garnered thousands of signatures from community members who agree that we must act to protect incarcerated and system-impacted Texans from the threat of COVID-19.
 If you haven't yet, please sign the petition today!

 Response to the Governor's executive order on bail: After Governor Abbott issued an executive order blocking the release of thousands of legally innocent pretrial detainees on March 29, we released an additional statement urging the Governor to rescind the order and immediately direct county officials to reduce their jail populations as safely and as quickly as possible.

 Reasonable parole- and reentry-related strategies: On April 6, TCJE joined with a group of justice advocates and published an urgent appeal to accelerate reductions in the Texas prison population.
 In late April, TCJE participated in a social media day of action urging Governor Abbott and the Board of Pardons and Paroles to flatten the curve by immediately releasing parole-eligible people from Texas facilities.

 County-level outreach: TCJE's Jay Jenkins and Elaine Hennig authored a blog post on the need for Harris County judges to immediately reduce the jail population to prevent a widespread COVID-19 outbreak within the jail.
 In addition to their ongoing weekly felony bail reports, our Harris County team also created a new report to show the impact of COVID-19 on the county's justice system, including high infection rates.
-In Bexar County, TCJC partnered with SA Stands to create an ongoing series of reports on COVID-19 cases among incarcerated people and staff in the Bexar County Jail.
+In Bexar County, TCJC partnered with SA Stands to create a series of reports on COVID-19 cases among incarcerated people and staff in the Bexar County Jail.